 How will I find out if I will be affected during the work?

-We will hold public information events, publish information through local media and use social media and the Forestry and Land Scotland website to let people know what we are doing.
+We will publish information through local media and use social media and our website to let people know what we are doing.

 Get in touch